cleesmith/writing_fodder/README.md

 The basic command to generate a new *(the next)* chapter is:

 ```
-python -B write_next_chapter_claude37sonnet.py --request "Chapter 9: The Dark Forest"
+python -B write_next_chapter_claude37sonnet.py --request "9: The Dark Forest"
 ```

-Ensure you have at least these two files: *outline.txt* and *manuscript.txt*.
+Ensure you have at least these two files: *outline.txt* and *manuscript.txt*, and that the **--request** matches the chapter title in *outline.txt* so in this case:
+*"9: The Dark Forest"*.

 This will create a new Chapter 9 titled "The Dark Forest" based on your outline and previous chapters.